htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 I plugged in the contraption through a USB power sniffer-thingie and saw that the Arduino Pro Micro and the fake VFD LED screen consumped 0.02 A. Could I possibly squeeze more power from it?
 I tried everything I could with hardware timers/interrupts and nothing really drove down the power consumption.

 In a desperate attempt to optimize the power consumption, I found out that there was a project called [Low-Power](https://github.com/rocketscream/Low-Power).
 It uses the hardware watchdog timer to keep the microcontroller in a special low power state and that shaves around 0.01A from total power consumption.
 However, the wakeup interval is very weird, the fastest I could do was 15ms.
-That’s four times slower than my slowest acceptable refresh rate (4ms/scanline).
+That's four times slower than my slowest acceptable refresh rate (4ms/scanline).
 And rightfully so, it was really slow and made the screen flicker.
-But for some obscure reason that I don’t understand, the timer fires every 15ms when there are no USB data lines connected.
+But for some obscure reason that I don't understand, the timer fires every 15ms when there are no USB data lines connected.
 However, as soon as you have USB data lines connected, the timer fires at 1ms.
-I don’t know why so, but it worked to my advantage, so I couldn’t complain.
+I don't know why so, but it worked to my advantage, so I couldn't complain.
 My loop function looks like so:

 ```cpp
 void loop() {